 Recommendations to protect your baby from cigarette smoke and nicotine

-- Stop smoking or try to cut down.5 A selection of organisations offering tips to help you stop smoking in the UK include; Smoking Cessation (NICE, 2018); Smoking, Smoking Cessation and Breastfeeding (Breastfeeding Network, 2019); Smokefree (NHS Department of Health [accessed Oct 2020].
+- Stop smoking or try to cut down.
+Two organisations offering tips to help you stop smoking in the UK include; Smoking Cessation (NICE, 2025) and Smoking, Smoking Cessation and Breastfeeding (Breastfeeding Network, amended 2025).

-- Don’t smoke in the home or car or let anyone smoke around your baby.67 Smoking in another room of the house is unlikely to protect your baby significantly as smoke travels throughout a home and lingers in the furnishings.8
+- Don’t smoke in the home or car or let anyone smoke around your baby (AAP, 2022).
+Smoking in another room of the house is unlikely to protect your baby significantly as smoke travels throughout a home and lingers in the furnishings.34

-- Don’t share a bed with a baby if you (or a partner in the bed) smoke as this increases the risk of sudden infant death syndrome.10
+- Don’t share a bed with a baby if you (or a partner in the bed) smoke as this increases the risk of sudden infant death syndrome.5

-- Check your baby’s weight gain regularly as some resources suggest smoking can reduce fat levels in breast milk and affect milk supply.
-How to Make More Breast Milk provides ideas to maximise a milk supply if there are any issues.
+- Check your baby’s weight gain regularly.
+Academy of Breastfeeding Protocol #21 says that breastfeeding mothers who smoke or vape nicotine products may produce breast milk that is less nutritional, and make less milk.6 Wambach and Spencer say smoking may reduce the fat content of breast milk.7 How to Make More Breast Milk provides ideas to maximise a milk supply if there are any issues.

 Health risks of smoking around babies